input-output-hk/cardano-node-wiki/ADR-2-Module-structure-for-generators.md

 * `Bench.[Path].Gen`: modules that are local to a benchmark component
 * `[Path].Gen`: modules that are local to production component

-Wait for a standardisation effort across projects before engaging in refactoring.

 # Consequences

 * This ADR serves as documentation for the current `cardano-node` convention to ensure continued consistency within the project eliminating any confusion within the project.  `node` and external developers alike can easily familiarise themselves with this convention.